CDE: Concept-Driven Exploration for Reinforcement Learning: Concept-Driven Exploration

 \subsection{Concept Learning with Concept Embedding Models}

-Because VLM-generated segmentation masks are imperfect, providing them directly as policy inputs yields poor performance.
-We instead use the masks as auxiliary targets, guiding the policy to learn object-centric representations.
-However, unlike previous works~\cite{SEAR-RL, DEAR} that use a global camera, our wrist-mounted camera frequently omits the target from the frame.
+Because VLM-generated segmentation masks are imperfect, directly feeding them as policy inputs leads to unstable learning.
+Instead, we use the masks as auxiliary targets to encourage object-centric representations.
+Unlike previous works~\cite{SEAR-RL, DEAR} that use a global camera, our wrist-mounted camera frequently fails to capture the target object.
 In such frames, embeddings that encode only object-specific features may not aid learning (See \cref{sec:ablation studies}).
-To address this, we use CEMs to learn two complementary representations: one for when the object is present and one for when it is absent.
+To address this partial observability, we adopt CEMs that associate each concept $i$ with two embeddings, $\hat{\mathbf{c}}_i^{+}$ and $\hat{\mathbf{c}}_i^{-}$, representing the object-present and object-absent regimes, respectively.
+We combine the two embeddings via a gated formulation for the downstream policy (\cref{equation 2}):

-The CEM represents a concept with two embeddings $\hat{\textbf{c}}_{i}^{+}$ and $\hat{\textbf{c}}_{i}^{-}$.
-For visual manipulation tasks, the positive embedding $\hat{\textbf{c}}_{i}^{+}$ corresponds to the case when the target object is present in the observation and the negative embedding $\hat{\textbf{c}}_{i}^{-}$ when the target object is absent.
-Given the two embeddings and a probability $p_{i}$ that the object is present, we compute a weighted sum of the concept embeddings for the downstream policy (\cref{equation 2}).
-Unlike in the original CEM setting, we do not predict the probability from the embeddings, since we know whether the object is present from the segmentation mask.
-Namely, we treat $p_i$ as a binary value such that
+where $p_i$ indicates whether the target object is present.
+Unlike the original CEM formulation, we do not predict the $p_i$ from the embeddings, but instead derive it directly from the segmentation mask by thresholding the number of active mask pixels $px$ with a small threshold $\epsilon$ (e.g., 20).
+During training, $p_i$ is computed from the VLM-generated mask; at deployment, it is obtained from the predicted mask.

-where px is the number of active pixels in the segmentation mask and $\epsilon$ is a small threshold, e.g., 20.
-During training this is computed from the VLM-generated segmentation mask, while at deployment we use the predicted mask.
-We additionally introduce an auxiliary reconstruction loss $\mathcal{L}_{\text{recons}}$.
+The Q-function regression loss $\mathcal{L}_{\text{critic}}$ is computed following DrQv2~\cite{DrQv2}.
+Additionally, we introduce an auxiliary reconstruction loss $\mathcal{L}_{\text{recons}}$.
 Specifically, we use the positive embedding to reconstruct the segmentation mask of the target object.
 This encourages the positive embedding to encode object-related visual information.
 The final objective is: